Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: 3-flavor neutrino oscillations in NO v A

 Extrapolating in the \hadfrac{} bins has the effect of grouping events that share similar hadronic system characteristics so that compatible events are constrained together in the FD sample, despite the detectors' somewhat different acceptances.
 Performing the oscillation fit in these bins enhances sensitivity to the oscillation dip as a function of $E_\nu$ since we achieve a finer energy resolution for bins with smaller \hadfrac{}.
 We further subdivide the near-to-far extrapolation into three bins of reconstructed transverse momentum of the outgoing charged lepton $p_T$ for both appearance and disappearance channels.
 Like the \hadfrac{} subdivision, this allows us to better match the constraints from the much smaller ND to the FD, in this case adjusting for the differing containment of events with leptons that emerge at large angles relative to the beam direction (i.e., large $p_T$).
 The predictions in $p_T$ bins are summed prior to the oscillation fit.
 We constrain the small beam backgrounds in the \nue appearance channels with a similar procedure based on ND \nue candidates after first decomposing them into NC, \numu~CC, and intrinsic \nue categories using data-driven constraints. (\nuebar beam backgrounds are all constrained together rather than being decomposed this way.)
 Cosmic backgrounds for all FD samples are determined from dedicated FD cosmic data samples.
 The remaining minor backgrounds are estimated from simulation.
 More detail on these procedures can be found in our previous paper \cite{NOvA:2021nfi}.

 We evaluate the impact of systematic uncertainties on the analysis by repredicting the sample spectra described above with altered parameters in the simulation.
 Uncertainties in the neutrino flux and interaction model are treated using event reweighting.
 Uncertainties in the detector calibration and custom modeling of light in the detectors, on the other hand, must be fully resimulated.
-The 67 systematically shifted simulations that arise from these techniques are extrapolated to the FD using ND data via the same process as above, which constrains the impact of the uncertainties on the predicted spectra.
-Parameters corresponding to these uncertainties are marginalized over in the oscillation inference in Sec.~\ref{sec:MCMC details}.
+After suppressing those that result in negligible changes to our spectra, 67 sets of systematically shifted simulations remain from these techniques, one set for each uncertainty.
+Each variation in each set is extrapolated to the FD using ND data via the same process as above, which constrains the impact of the uncertainties on the predicted spectra.
+We use the extrapolated variations to obtain 67 parameterized interpolations of the uncertainties' constrained effect on the observables, and 67 free parameters corresponding to the latter are what are marginalized during the oscillation inference in Sec.~\ref{sec:MCMC details}.

 Figure~\ref{fig:pppred} shows the reconstructed energy spectra of the data observed at the FD using the \nue and \numu CC selections described in Sec.~\ref{subsec:sel and sim}, separated by the neutrino-enriched and antineutrino-enriched beam modes.
 Overlaid on these plots are bands of FD predictions produced according to the extrapolation procedure above.
 These illustrate the spectra predicted using the 68.3\%, 95.4\%, and 99.7\% highest probability values of the systematics just described and of the relevant oscillation parameters, determined using the MCMC algorithms that will be detailed in the next section.
+For economy, here and in the following these ranges are labeled with the conventional shorthand in terms of Gaussian standard deviations $\sigma$, using the corresponding $z$-scores of 1\,$\sigma$, 2\,$\sigma$, and 3\,$\sigma$, respectively.

-A Poisson likelihood \cite{ParticleDataGroup:2022pth} computed over the bins between the FD data and predictions such as those shown here forms the likelihood used in Bayes' theorem below.
+A Poisson likelihood \cite{ParticleDataGroup:2022pth} computed over the bins between the FD data and ND-constrained predictions such as those shown here forms the likelihood component of the posterior computed in Bayes' theorem below.